nkmathew/yasi-sexp-indenter/README.md

     Dialect-aware s-expression indenter

     positional arguments:
-    files                 List of files to be indented
+    files                 List of files to be indented.
+Will indent from standard input if no files are specified

     optional arguments:
     -h, --help            show this help message and exit